ffivaz/frontend-nanodegree-mobile-portfolio/README.md

 jpegtran -copy none -optimize -progressive pizzeria.jpg > pizzeria_optimized.jpg
 ```

+### Web Font Loader
+Using the webfontloader asynchronously boosts the load times, because fonts can now be loaded, and applied, asynchronously to the page.
+There are discussions around the Internet if this is the right way to do, since the user sees the page with the wrong font, before seeing the right one.
+See this discussions for instance: https://css-tricks.com/loading-web-fonts-with-the-web-font-loader/

 ## Part 2: Optimize Frames per Second in pizza.html

 ### Image compression